 When you’re hiring for a difficult-to-fill position, you’re not helping yourself by omitting the realities of the job.
 In one interview, a business owner vaguely mentioned cold-calling, which sounded doable, but I was not a good fit for what the job really entailed: convincing strangers to purchase software they didn’t need and I didn’t understand.

-On the other hand, I’ve been content in jobs that would have bored some people to tears, like alphabetizing papers all day or sitting at a quiet front desk in case a rare visitor wandered in.
+On the other hand, I’ve been happy in jobs that would have bored some people to tears, like alphabetizing papers all day or sitting at a quiet front desk in case a rare visitor wandered in.
 In those cases, the interviewers were specifically seeking someone like me, I’m a creative type – a writer by trade – so I wanted a day job that wasn’t too mentally taxing.

 2. Don’t let workplace “mission creep” destroy an employee’s job description.